arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

   # Show image only in page previews?
   preview_only = false
 +++
-In this tutorial I will explain how to use fontawesome icons in Angular applications.
+In this tutorial I will explain how to use Font Awesome icons in Angular applications.

-First we will learn basic fontawesome icons rendering in Angular and then we will go through some cool fontawesome features like animations,layering,transforming etc..
+First we will learn basic Font Awesome icons rendering in Angular and then we will go through some cool Font Awesome features like animations,layering,transforming etc..

 {{% toc %}}

-## Installing free version fontawesome icons in Angular
+## Installing free version Font Awesome icons in Angular

-To install fontawesome icons in Angular applications use the below npm or yarn commands
+To install Font Awesome icons in Angular applications use the below npm or yarn commands

 ```
 npm install @fortawesome/fontawesome-svg-core